 Study Area

 We sampled organic and mineral soils in old growth coast redwood forests within the Elk River and Salmon Creek watersheds at the Headwaters Forest Reserve in Humboldt County, California.
 Elevation ranges from 100 to 2,000 feet.
 Soils are mostly shallow (>1m) and are a mix of alfisols and ultisols (BLM data, unpublished).
 The climate is maritime: cool and wet winters are followed by warm, cloudy summers.
-We sampled only old-growth stands of coast redwoods, an ecosystem dominated by coast redwood in the overstory, but with occasional Douglas-fir (Pseudotsuga menziesii), grand fir (Abies grandis) and western red cedar (Thuja plicata) individuals.
+We sampled only old-growth stands of coast redwood, an ecosystem dominated by coast redwood in the overstory, with occasional Douglas-fir (Pseudotsuga menziesii), grand fir (Abies grandis) and western red cedar (Thuja plicata) individuals.

-The Headwaters Forest Reserve has a history of disturbance: remaining old growth is protected, but edges of both second and old growth stands are in close proximity to timber roads and the reserve boundaries themselves.
-Unpublished tree ring data shows that fires occurred in the reserve between every 10-42 years since the 1760s and suggests fire activity increased after 1850 until 1936 when fire suppression management went into effect.
-(Norman and Jennings, unpublished).
+The Headwaters Forest Reserve has a history of disturbance: remaining old growth is protected, but edges of both second and old growth stands are in close proximity to logging roads and the reserve boundaries themselves.
+A tree ring fire scar study extending to the 1760s showed that fires occurred in the reserve between every 10-42 years and suggests fire frequency increased after 1850 until 1936 when fire suppression management went into effect (Norman and Jennings, unpublished).

-Sites were selected based on access to old growth stands but at a minimum 50-m distance from past disturbances such as logging or road construction.
-We established 20 sampling sites in total, primarily on ridgetops (n =16), excluding steep slopes or valley bottoms to sample specifically for spatially constrained charcoal with minimal depositional movement via erosion, runoff, or debris flows (Fig 1).
-This exclusion intentionally provided a more conservative estimate of charcoal presence and abundance.
-One valley-bottom site (EELS_01) was sampled opportunistically for comparison.
+Sites were selected based in old growth stands at a minimum of 50-m from past disturbances such as logging or road construction.
+We established 20 sample sites, primarily on ridgetops (n =14), with fewer sites on hillslopes (n=3) or valley bottoms (n=1) to limit the possibility of sampling charcoal that was transported to the site via erosion, runoff, or debris flows (Fig 1).
+This focus of sampling intentionally provided a more conservative estimate of charcoal occurrence and abundance.
+We also sampled two sites with clear evidence of mass movement: a deep colluvium exposure on a road cut and an alluvial fan.
+At each site, we dug soil pits up to 45 cm in depth and sampled charcoal fragments for radiocarbon dating at exact depths from a clean soil profile between 0 and 45 cm deep.
+For the colluvial hollow and alluvial fan, we sampled exposures from a road cut and incised stream channel, respectively.

-We sampled charcoal fragments at exact depths from a clean soil profile between 0 and 45 cm deep using soil pits dug at each site.
-At two sites (GOV_01 and WORM_03), debris-flow deposits were exposed by stream or road cuts, allowing for deeper sampling.
-We took soil cores at debris-flow sites vertically from the face of the soil profile at 10 cm increments.
-Samples from these sites are displayed separately, to account for the distinct depositional nature of charcoal found within debris flows.

-To estimate the abundance of total PyC and overall carbon content of redwood mineral soils, we took multiple volumetric soil cores at each site using a 5-cm split core sampler with a known volume driven into the soil up to 30 cm deep.
+To estimate the abundance of total PyC and overall carbon content of soil, we took multiple volumetric soil cores at each site using a 5-cm diameter AMS split core sampler fitted with six 5-cm deep (98.2 cm3) sampling rings, which was driven into the soil up to 30 cm deep.
+At the colluvial road cut and the alluvial fan sites, we sampled from the face of the exposure at 10 cm increments.
 We removed coarse litter prior to sampling, but did not distinguish between O, A, and B horizons due to a lack of distinct boundaries.
-We measured bulk density as the total dry weight of the sample divided by the volume of the soil corer (98.2 cm3).

 PyC Quantification

-To quantify the abundance of PyC within redwood soils, we relied on two known methods of soil PyC and charcoal quantification methods: physical charcoal quantification (Clark 1988) and acid-peroxide digestion.
-Physical quantification is a more traditional approach but requires much more time and labor (Clark 1988), while acid-peroxide digestion, established by Kurth et al. 2006 and others (Pingree et al. 2012), requires no physical counting of particles, and potentially captures a greater range of pyrogenic materials.
-We used both methods to compare and report any difference in results between the two.
-Prior to both quantification procedures, we dried bulk soil samples in an oven at 60°C for 24 hours (Pingree et al. 2012).
+To quantify the abundance of PyC, we relied on two methods of soil PyC and charcoal quantification methods: physical charcoal quantification (Clark 1988) and acid-peroxide digestion.
+Physical quantification is a traditional approach to manually identify large particles, requiring more time and labor (Clark 1988), while acid-peroxide digestion, established by Kurth et al. (2006) and Pingree et al. (2012), requires no physical counting of particles, and captures a greater range of pyrogenic materials and size ranges, but may also digest charcoal .
+Prior to both quantification procedures, we dried the 5-cm bulk soil sample increments in an oven at 60°C for 24 hours and measured bulk density for each 5-cm sample increment (Pingree et al. 2012).
+[Can you state here the total number of samples analyzed?]

 Physical Charcoal Quantification